NavyaZaveri/jumpDB/index.md

 in memory footprint by removing old entries and thus decreasing the number of segments.

 An addition optimisation includes the use of bloom-filters to check if a key is not present in the DB.
-The naive alternative is to look into tree first, then every single segment; this has a much worse time complexity.
+This saves from performing heavy disk reads for keys that haven't been inserted into the db.

 #### Contribute
-Visit <url>  to submit issues and open PRs
+Visit https://github.com/NavyaZaveri/jumpDB/ to submit issues and open PRs.